 11. Build your communication skills.
 Stop multi-tasking people…slow down, ask questions, ask more questions and stop ‘spinning’ your message.
 Listen intently and learn to ‘play you’ at your best.

 12. Build your inter-dependent relationships.
 We are built for relationships.
 We reach our potential with the help of true friends.
-Together we improve.
+Together we transform.

 It is impossible to lead others farther than we have led ourselves.